SmokinCaterpillar/blog/2018_02_04_truffle_pig/prototype.md

 Still, the question remains, how are we going to encode the content of the post?
 How to represent the topic someone chose and the story an author told?
 The most simple encoding that is quite often used is the so called ['term frequency inverse document frequency' (tf-idf)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
 This technique basically encodes each document, so in our case Steemit posts, by the particular words that are present and weighs them by their (heuristically) normalized frequency of occurrence.
 However, this encoding produces vectors of enormous length with one entry for each unique word in all documents.
 Hence, most entries in these vectors are zeroes anyway because each document contains only a small subset of all potential words.
 For instance, if there are 150,000 different unique words in all our Steemit posts, each post will be represented by a vector of length 150,000 with almost all entries set to zero.
 Even if we filter and ignore very common words such as `the` or `a` we could easily end up with vectors having 30,000 or more dimensions.

 Such high dimensional input is usually not very useful for Machine Learning.
 We rather want a much lower dimensionality than the number of training documents to effectively cover our data space.
 Accordingly, we need to reduce the dimensionality of our Steemit post representation.
 A widely used method is Latent Semantic Analysis (LSA), often also called Latent Semantic Indexing (LSI).
 Thanks to the [gensim project](https://radimrehurek.com/gensim/) there exists a Python version of this algorithm.
-LSI compression of the feature space is achieved by applying a Singular Value Decompostion (SVD) on top of the previously described word frequency encoding.
+LSI compression of the feature space is achieved by applying a Singular Value Decomposition (SVD) on top of the previously described word frequency encoding.
 A nice side effect of LSA is that the compressed features can be interpreted as topics and we can identify which words are most important to form such a topic.

 For example, in our (training) dataset the first identified topic by the gensim LSI is best represented by the words `post`, `latest`, `sp` (I presume short for steem power) and `flag`.
 Most likely this topic is about curating and voting of Steemit posts (we all know that talking about Steemit itself is a quite popular topic among Steemians).
 Another topic is represented by the words `bitcoin`, `yang` and `cryptocurrency`.
 Makes sense, doesn't it?
 The first 15 found topics are given in the image below.

 ![topics](https://raw.githubusercontent.com/SmokinCaterpillar/blog/master/2018_02_04_truffle_pig/topics.png)

-In summary, the final Steemit post representation consist of the LSI topic dimensionality reduction (I chose an arbitrary number of 64 dimensions) in combination with the previously mentioned style features, such as number of spelling errors.
+In summary, the final Steemit post representation consist of the LSI topic dimensionality reduction (I chose an arbitrary number of 100 dimensions) in combination with the previously mentioned style features, such as number of spelling errors.

 ## Training of the AI Truffle Pig